 - High speed, broadband Internet

-- Sound card and microphone (for live sessions)
+- Sound card, microphone, webcam (for live sessions)

-- Streaming video capabilities to watch recorded lectures
+- Streaming video capabilities to watch recorded lecture

 Evaluation and Feedback